dyfrad/portfolio_simulator/README.md

 - **Stress Scenarios**: Predefined tests like 2008 Recession or COVID Crash.
 - **Portfolio Upload**: Upload CSV for holdings (Ticker, Shares, Cost Basis) or transaction history (tuned for Degiro transactions) to compute current value and weights.
 - **Educational Tooltips**: Help explanations for metrics.
-- **Report Generation**: Download PDF reports with metrics and charts.

 ## Installation